o-i-z-y-s/application-tracker/README.md

 2. Make your changes!
 3. Save your tracker in-browser or download it as a CSV!

-Load from your cookies or upload your CSV to pick up where you left off.
+Load from your browser's localStorage or upload your CSV to pick up where you left off.
 Make sure to save/download again if you've edited it.